ocupop/dartlang.org/src/_pages/libraries/library-tour.md

 layout: page
 title: "A Tour of the Dart Libraries"
-permalink: /library-tour
+permalink: /libraries/library-tour
-description: "Read Chapter 3, A Tour of the Dart Libraries (from Dart: Up and Running, published by O'Reilly)."
+description: "Learn about the major features in Dart's libraries"
 toc: true

 subsite: "Dart Up and Running"